OpenDroneMap/WebODM/README.md

 ## Work in progress

-We will add more information to this document soon (including information on how to get started).
+We will add more information to this document soon.